Long Beach Child Custody Attorney

 Maintain Control of Child Custody Decisions

-In California, you and your spouse are allowed to decide how you want to arrange custody.
+In Long Beach, California, you and your spouse are allowed to decide how you want to arrange child custody.
 This includes making decisions about who the child will live with, who will make major life decisions for the child, and when the child will spend time with each parent.

 How is Child Custody Determined?

 When parents cannot agree on the terms of child custody, the matter will be brought before a judge who will decide for them.
-A judge’s primary concern when evaluating a child custody case is the best interest of the child.
+When evaluating a child custody case, a judge's primary concern is the child's best interest.

 To determine the best interest of a child, the court considers several factors, including: